-Pyrex® is a trademarked brand name of glass stovetop and baking ware.
+Pyrex® is a trademarked brand name of heat resistant glass stovetop and baking ware.
 There is also labware such as beakers, test tubes, etc, for laboratory use.

 The disadvantage of glass cookware is that it does not conduct heat as well as metal does.
-The advantages of it are that it looks more "sanitary", is more resistant to caustic chemicals, and that you can see through it to see what's happening inside.
-For this reason, it's used a lot in cooking demonstrations and on cooking shows, so that the viewers can see what's happening inside the cooking or baking vessels.
+The advantages of it are that it looks more “sanitary”, is more resistant to caustic chemicals, and that you can see through it to see what’s happening inside.
+For this reason, it is used a lot in cooking demonstrations and on cooking shows, so that the viewers can see what is happening inside the cooking or baking vessels.

 The Pyrex company also make saucepans, but they can be quite heavy for picking up with one hand when they are full.
 Amber coloured saucepans were popular for a while in the 1960s and 1970s.